Why Famous: Will Rogers was a beloved American performer and humorist known as "Oklahoma's Favorite Son".

 A frequent and early traveller, Rogers was an advocate for American aviation and a friend of aviator Charles Lindbergh.
 Rogers was to die in a plane crash in Alaska with another famous aviator Wiley Post in 1935.

 - 1908-11-25 Vaudeville performer Will Rogers (29) weds Betty Blake

 - 1931-04-06 "A Connecticut Yankee" film based on novel by Mark Twain, directed by David Butler, starring Will Rogers is released

-- 1934-03-16 6th Academy Awards: "Cavalcade", Charles Laughton and Katharine Hepburn win, host Will Rogers announces "Come and Get it Frank" and wrong Frank gets up
+- 1934-03-16 6th Academy Awards: "Cavalcade" and its director Frank Lloyd, Charles Laughton (The Private Life of Henry VIII), and Katharine Hepburn (Morning Glory) win; host Will Rogers announces "Come and get it, Frank" and Frank Capra gets up

 - 1934-09-28 "Judge Priest" film directed by John Ford, starring Will Rogers is released